 In Unity Temple – as in many of his designs - Wright attempted to blur the line between nature and building, and more broadly, between the inside and the outside world.
 The monotone exterior, with its flat roof and overhanging eaves, is meant to blend in to its surroundings.

 Meticulous details accurately convey the temple’s compact but imposing volumes, from the flat roof and overhanging eaves that cloister the building to the extensive skylights that flood its interior with gentle light.
-Our model uses American Cherry to highlight the design details of this unique building.
+The model uses American Cherry to highlight the design details of this unique building.
 The kit’s precise adherence to the architect’s design ensures your completed model is as stunningly beautiful and iconic as the original.

 Frank Lloyd Wright, 1867 – 1959